 Renewable energy refers to energy that occurs naturally and repeatedly in the environment.
 Therefore, it does not release any net greenhouse gases into the atmosphere.
-In the UK, in 2013 14.9% of electricity was produced from renewable sources (source: gov.uk).
+In the UK, in 2016 8.9% of total energy consumption came from renewable sourcess (source: gov.uk).

 Using renewable energy sources can offer a wide range of benefits to your business: